What are some details about Drake's circumnavigating voyage?

 Monument near Coos Bay erected by the Oregon Historical Society and Oregon State Parks marking the latitude Drake first encountered land on the North American west coast.

-Queen Elizabeth quietly invested in Drake’s voyage which set out late in 1577, ostensibly as a trading venture to the eastern Mediterranean.
+Queen Elizabeth quietly invested in Drake’s voyage which set out set out on November 15, 1577, ostensibly as a trading venture to the eastern Mediterranean.
 He sailed with five ships, the Pelican, Elizabeth, Marigold, Benedict, and Swan.
-Shortly after leaving England, a storm forced the expedition back to port for repairs.
-It would be roughly three years after this false start before Drake saw England again.
+On the morning of the 16th, a violent gale struck the fleet off the Lizard in Cornwall and dismasted the Pelican and Marigold which forced the expedition back to port for repairs.
+It would be almost three years after this false start before Drake saw England again in September 1580.

-Off northwest Africa, Drake’s real course became evident: he revealed that the expedition was going to the Pacific Ocean via Brazil and the Straits of Magellan to raid Spanish Colonies.
-Before entering the Straits, Drake quashed what he saw as an incipient mutiny by his second in command, Thomas Doughty, by ordering Doughty to be tried and then beheaded.
+Off the northwest Moroccan coast, Drake’s real course became evident: he revealed that the expedition was going to the Pacific Ocean via Brazil and the Strait of Magellan to raid Spanish Colonies.
+Before entering the Strait, Drake quashed what he saw as an incipient mutiny by his second in command, Thomas Doughty, by ordering Doughty to be tried and then beheaded.
 Here he re-named the Pelican to the Golden Hind possibly as a measure to smooth over the matter with Doughty's mentor, Sir Christopher Hatton whose crest included the hind.

-Two ships had been abandoned by this time and their crews transferred to other ships.
-The Strait’s voyage was relatively easy, but a two-month storm in the misnamed Pacific Ocean cost him Drake of his three ships: one, the Marigold, overwhelmed by the sea with all hands and a second, the Elizabeth, separated by the storms, returned to England.
+By this time, two ships had been broken up for firewood, and usable material salvaged for future use.
+Their crews transferred to the other ships.
+Navigating the Strait proved to be relatively easy, and Drake exited the Strait on September 6, 1578.
+However—on the next day—the ships encountered a two-month long storm the misnamed Pacific Ocean.
+The storm cost Drake two of his three ships: one, the Marigold, was overwhelmed by the sea with all hands and a second, the Elizabeth, separated by storms, returned to England.
 Drake’s Golden Hind was blown so far south and east that he discovered Cape Horn and the open southern ocean.
-This tempestuous waterway is now called the Drake Passage links the Atlantic and Pacific Oceans.
+The tempestuous waterway there—which links the Atlantic and Pacific Oceans—is now called Drake Passage.
+These experiences reveal Drake as a highly skilled, maritime explorer.

-Finally, the storms abated, and Drake sailed north, raiding shore side settlements and capturing ships along the coast of Chile, usually staying ahead of warnings of his coming.
-As always in his career, he treated captives well, learned much from them, and sent them on their way in ships which had been stripped of most of their sails.
+Finally, the storms abated, and Drake sailed north.
+On December 5, 1578, Drake’s crew looted their first settlement, Valparaiso, Chile.
+Continuing to raid shore-side settlements and capturing ships along the coast of Chile, Drake usually stayed ahead of warnings of his coming.
+As was usual in his career, he treated captives well, learned much from them, and sent them on their way in ships which had been stripped of most of their sails.
 He sailed into Callao, the port of Lima, Peru, and cut the cables of the ships in the harbor so they would float out to sea with wind and tide to prevent pursuit.
 Captives’ stories of a treasure ship sailing toward Panama sent the Golden Hind in pursuit.
-Off Ecuador, Drake captured the Nuestra Señora de la Concepción with twenty-six tons of silver bars, thirteen or fourteen chests of pieces of eight, and eighty pounds of gold—valued at half the annual revenues of his queen.
+Off Ecuador, on March 1, 1579, Drake captured the Nuestra Señora de la Concepción with twenty-six tons of silver bars, thirteen or fourteen chests of pieces of eight, and eighty pounds of gold—valued at half the annual revenues of his queen.

-It was time to turn for home.
-The way south to the Straits of Magellan was barred by thousands of armed and angry Spaniards.
+Drake’s last call to a Spanish port was at the small town of Guatulco, a port on the southern coast of Mexico.
+He remained there from April 13 to 16.
+After looting the town, Drake knew it was time to begin his journey home.
+The way south to the Strait of Magellan was likely barred by armed and angry Spaniards.
 The route west across the Pacific promised typhoons in the East Indies if he sailed at that time of year.
 Sailing north to find the western entrance to the Strait of Anian—the route to the fabled Northwest Passage through northern North America—seemed worth trying.
-So the Golden Hind sailed north to raid Guatulco on the southern coast of Mexico, then fifteen hundred miles out to sea, where she tacked high to the northeast in the North Pacific to regain the coast and search for the hoped-for passage.
+So the Golden Hind sailed from Guatulco, then fifteen hundred miles northwest out to sea.
+When the weather became unbearably cold, Drake tacked the Golden Hind high to the northeast in the North Pacific to regain the coast and search for the hoped-for passage.
 It was not to be—the passage was not there.

 The map shows Drake’s route from the Pacific and coming to land near Coos Bay, Oregon.
 Drake sailed down the North American west coast looking for safe harbor and found it when he sailed into Drakes Bay.